cjohansen/replicant-docs/content/forms.md

 :block/title Cleaning up
 :block/markdown

-Now that the tasks are rendered on the screen, it has become obvious that our form is missing one crucial feature.
+Now that the tasks are rendered on screen, it has become obvious that our form is missing one crucial feature.
 Submitting the form causes the new task to appear in the list, which is great.
 Unfortunately, the task name lingers in the form, which is less great.